chrisnajman/rest-countries-api/README.md

 ## Design Notes

 A) The design for the home page shows all the flags displaying in the same aspect ratio.
 In fact, the flags have various aspect ratios.
-The designer has picked out only those flags which have the same ratio so a decision had to be made.
+The designer has picked out only those flags which have the same ratio, so a decision had to be made.
 Either,

 1. make the flag container the same aspect ratio as the majority of the flags (which involves cropping) and preserving the design, or